totalnoMartina/irish-macrame/TESTING.md

       2. Click on the Sign Up link in the form	= redirect to Sign Up page	= Y
       3. Enter valid email	Field will only accept email address format	= Y
       4. Enter valid password	= field will only accept password format	= Y
-      5. Click on Log In button	= redirects user to blank In page	= Y
+      5. Click on Log In button	= redirects user to logging In page	= Y
       6. Click logout button	= redirects user to home page	= Y
       7. Click Remember Me checkbox	= remembers user	= Y
       8. Click logout button	= redirects user to home page	= Y